Birmingham, AL Child Custody Modifications

 Can I Modify a Divorce in Birmingham, Alabama?

 Either party can modify a divorce and child custody agreement in Birmingham, Alabama.
-A Birmingham divorce and child custody modifications lawyer at Charlotte Christian Law can help you through the modification process.
+A Birmingham divorce and child custody modifications lawyer at The Law Offices of Charlotte Christian and Associates can help you through the modification process.
 We have handled many modifications and understand the steps you need to take to petition to modify.

 Understanding the Different Types of Divorce in Birmingham, AL